thomas-cares/movie-releases-germany/README.md

 - distribution company in Germany
 - link to film still (2560x1440px)

-### last added:
+### added services:
-- searching youtube for the respective movie trailer by title and director name and returning youtube-link
+- youtube trailer: searching youtube for the respective movie trailer by keywords returning youtube-link
 - lets you choose how many upcoming weeks you want to scrape for releases
 - exports an excel and csv file
 - rings a bell when script is finished as it may take a couple of minutes before the scraping is done
-- option to auto attach the exported excel to an email and send it.
+- option to auto attach the exported excel to an email and send it

 ### please note:
 the script searches youtube by film title, director name, name of distribution company and the word 'trailer'.